chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The IntelliJ SDK in this project does not provide setSelectionCheck; a non-existent API was used.", "PROJECT NOTE": "In JbPopupHost.showChooserWithGreying, rely on the renderer for '(already exported)' text and disabled color; to skip greyed items, preselect the first non-greyed item or ignore greyed choices in the chosen-callback rather than calling missing builder methods.", "NEW INSTRUCTION": "WHEN builder method is an unresolved reference THEN remove it and implement behavior via callbacks" }

+[2025-12-27 17:42] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "run_test",
+    "ERROR": "NoSuchMethodError for PluginSettingsState.State constructor",
+    "ROOT CAUSE": "Stale compiled classes on test classpath conflict after adding a new State field.", "PROJECT NOTE": "Project contains bin/main compiled outputs; these can shadow fresh classes and cause linkage errors after changing PluginSettingsState.State.", "NEW INSTRUCTION": "WHEN NoSuchMethodError mentions PluginSettingsState.State THEN run Gradle cleanTest test" }

+[2025-12-27 17:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "runtime/linkage",
+    "TOOL": "run_test",
+    "ERROR": "NoSuchMethodError in PluginSettingsState.State constructor",
+    "ROOT CAUSE": "Adding a new boolean field changed PluginSettingsState.State's constructor signature, breaking callers/deserialization expecting the old signature.", "PROJECT NOTE": "PluginSettingsState.State is instantiated/deserialized across the plugin; changing its primary constructor without compatibility guarantees causes NoSuchMethodError during tests.", "NEW INSTRUCTION": "WHEN adding a field to PluginSettingsState.State THEN keep defaults and add no-arg factory used by all callers"
+}

+[2025-12-27 17:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Method signature mismatch and unresolved reference in new file", "ROOT CAUSE": "Used wrong getCallType signature for PyTypeProviderBase and referenced PyMockType before defining it.", "PROJECT NOTE": "Override fun getCallType(function: PyFunction, callSite: PyCallSiteExpression, context: TypeEvalContext): Ref<PyType?>? and wrap results with Ref.create(...); implement PyMockType before referencing it.", "NEW INSTRUCTION": "WHEN overriding PyTypeProvider.getCallType THEN use PyCallSiteExpression and return Ref.create(type)" }

+[2025-12-27 17:46] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "getCallType overrides nothing; wrong signature and missing PyMockType class", "ROOT CAUSE": "Used PyCallExpression and PyType return instead of PyCallSiteExpression and Ref<PyType?>?, and referenced PyMockType before creating it.", "PROJECT NOTE": "In PyMockTypeProvider.kt, override fun getCallType(function: PyFunction, callSite: PyCallSiteExpression, context: TypeEvalContext): Ref<PyType?>? and return Ref.create(yourType); import com.intellij.openapi.util.Ref.
+Implement PyMockType in src/main/kotlin/com/github/chbndrhnns/intellijplatformplugincopy/type/PyMockType.kt before referencing it.", "NEW INSTRUCTION": "WHEN getCallType override error appears THEN use PyCallSiteExpression and return Ref.create(type)" }

+[2025-12-27 17:47] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Override signature mismatch; missing PyMockType class", "ROOT CAUSE": "Used an outdated getCallType signature and referenced PyMockType before implementing it.", "PROJECT NOTE": "In this SDK override fun getCallType(function, callSite: PyCallSiteExpression, context): Ref<PyType?> and return Ref.create(type); implement PyMockType (or adjust usage) before referencing it.", "NEW INSTRUCTION": "WHEN overriding PyTypeProviderBase.getCallType THEN use PyCallSiteExpression and return Ref<PyType?>" }

+[2025-12-27 17:48] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Wrong override signature and missing referenced type", "ROOT CAUSE": "getCallType used an outdated signature and returned PyType instead of Ref<PyType>, and PyMockType was referenced before being defined.", "PROJECT NOTE": "In this SDK, PyTypeProviderBase.getCallType signature is getCallType(PyFunction, PyCallSiteExpression, TypeEvalContext): Ref<PyType?>?; import com.intellij.openapi.util.Ref and wrap result with Ref.create(...).", "NEW INSTRUCTION": "WHEN overriding getCallType in PyTypeProviderBase THEN use PyCallSiteExpression and return Ref<PyType?>"
+}

+[2025-12-27 17:49] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Wrong getCallType signature; PyMockType unresolved",
+    "ROOT CAUSE": "Used outdated PyTypeProviderBase.getCallType signature and referenced PyMockType before implementing/importing it.", "PROJECT NOTE": "In this SDK, override getCallType(function, callSite: PyCallSiteExpression, context) and return Ref<PyType?> (use Ref.create(...)); import com.intellij.openapi.util.Ref and com.jetbrains.python.psi.PyCallSiteExpression.
+Implement PyMockType before referencing it.", "NEW INSTRUCTION": "WHEN overriding getCallType in PyTypeProviderBase THEN use PyCallSiteExpression and return Ref<PyType?>"
+}

+[2025-12-27 17:53] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Wrong override and unresolved type reference", "ROOT CAUSE": "getCallType was implemented with an outdated signature and referenced undefined PyMockType.", "PROJECT NOTE": "In this SDK, override fun getCallType(function: PyFunction, callSite: PyCallSiteExpression, context: TypeEvalContext): Ref<PyType?>? and return Ref.create(type).
+Import com.jetbrains.python.psi.PyCallSiteExpression and com.intellij.openapi.util.Ref.
+Define PyMockType.kt before use.", "NEW INSTRUCTION": "WHEN overriding PyTypeProviderBase.getCallType THEN use SDK signature and return Ref.create" }

+[2025-12-27 17:57] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Wrong override signature and missing PyMockType", "ROOT CAUSE": "getCallType used PyCallExpression and returned PyType instead of Ref<PyType?>, and referenced PyMockType before defining it.", "PROJECT NOTE": "In this SDK, override fun getCallType(function: PyFunction, callSite: PyCallSiteExpression, context: TypeEvalContext): Ref<PyType?>? and import com.intellij.openapi.util.Ref; also ensure PyMockType is implemented before referencing.", "NEW INSTRUCTION": "WHEN overriding PyTypeProviderBase.getCallType THEN use PyCallSiteExpression and return Ref<PyType?>" }

+[2025-12-27 17:57] - Updated by Junie - Error analysis
+{
+    "TYPE": "compilation",
+    "TOOL": "create",
+    "ERROR": "Wrong override signature and missing type class", "ROOT CAUSE": "getCallType used PyCallExpression and returned PyType instead of SDK’s required PyCallSiteExpression and Ref<PyType?>; PyMockType class not yet implemented.", "PROJECT NOTE": "In this SDK, PyTypeProviderBase.getCallType(function, callSite, context) must return Ref<PyType?> and use PyCallSiteExpression; wrap results with Ref.create.
+Implement PyMockType before referencing it.", "NEW INSTRUCTION": "WHEN implementing PyTypeProvider.getCallType THEN use PyCallSiteExpression and return Ref.create(result)"
+}

+[2025-12-28 14:22] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "bash",
+    "ERROR": "Tests failed with ComparisonFailure (3 failures)", "ROOT CAUSE": "Recent type resolution change caused expected vs actual output mismatches in PyMock tests.", "PROJECT NOTE": "Gradle writes detailed failure reports under build/reports/tests/test/; open the HTML to inspect diffs.", "NEW INSTRUCTION": "WHEN Gradle test output shows ComparisonFailure THEN rerun tests without tail to view full diffs" }

+[2025-12-28 14:24] - Updated by Junie - Error analysis
+{
+    "TYPE": "test failure",
+    "TOOL": "bash: ./gradlew test",
+    "ERROR": "JUnit ComparisonFailure: unexpected 'got Mock instead' warning", "ROOT CAUSE": "Changing spec to instance with toInstance() altered PyMockType callability, triggering a type mismatch warning in tests.", "PROJECT NOTE": "Edits in src/main/kotlin/.../type/PyMockTypeProvider.kt and PyMockType.kt must preserve previous callable semantics; PyMockTypeProviderFeaturesTest asserts no warning around Mock(spec=Foo).", "NEW INSTRUCTION": "WHEN changing Mock spec type handling THEN run PyMockTypeProviderFeaturesTest and verify no warnings" }

+[2025-12-28 14:26] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "ComparisonFailure in PyMockTypeProviderFeaturesTest",
+    "ROOT CAUSE": "Returning PyMockType for Mock(spec=Class) made the expression appear non-callable, triggering a callable/Mock mismatch warning.", "PROJECT NOTE": "Feature tests under src/test/.../type/PyMockTypeProviderFeaturesTest.kt expect no warning highlight around Mock(spec=Foo) assignments.", "NEW INSTRUCTION": "WHEN test output shows \"Expected type '(...) -> Any', got 'Mock' instead\" THEN ensure PyMockType is callable only if specType is callable"
+}

+[2025-12-28 14:35] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Highlighting test failed: unexpected type mismatch warning", "ROOT CAUSE": "The test named 'NoWarning' still annotates mock_service with <warning>, so a warning is expected and single-test run fails when asserting no warning.", "PROJECT NOTE": "In PyMockTypeProviderFeaturesTest, use <warning> tags only for warnings you intend to assert; to assert clean code, remove them and let checkHighlighting detect unexpected warnings.", "NEW INSTRUCTION": "WHEN a test asserts no warning THEN remove <warning> tags around code under test" }

+[2025-12-28 14:37] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Type mismatch warning caused test failure", "ROOT CAUSE": "The new test expected no warning, but PyTypeChecker still treats PyMockType as incompatible with its spec, yielding '() -> ExternalService' vs 'ExternalService'.", "PROJECT NOTE": "Highlighting tests must match current behavior; until assignability is implemented, annotate the expected warning or implement PyMockType compatibility with its spec type.", "NEW INSTRUCTION": "WHEN Mock(spec=T) passed to parameter typed T shows mismatch THEN implement type matching making PyMockType assignable to specType"
+}

+[2025-12-28 14:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Added interface without implementing abstract members", "ROOT CAUSE": "PyMockType was changed to implement PyClassLikeType but mandatory abstract methods were not added.", "PROJECT NOTE": "PyMockType.kt (src/main/kotlin/.../type/PyMockType.kt).
+Implementing PyClassLikeType requires many methods; avoid unless you intend to model a class-like type.", "NEW INSTRUCTION": "WHEN adding interface to Kotlin class THEN add all required abstract method stubs immediately" }

+[2025-12-28 14:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unimplemented abstract members after interface addition", "ROOT CAUSE": "Added PyClassLikeType to PyMockType without implementing its required abstract methods, breaking compilation.", "PROJECT NOTE": "Avoid extending PyClassLikeType in PyMockType unless you implement all its methods; prefer adjusting call/type compatibility instead.", "NEW INSTRUCTION": "WHEN edit introduces 'does not implement abstract members' semantic errors THEN undo the edit and design a minimal alternative"
+}

+[2025-12-28 14:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Added interface caused unimplemented abstract methods compilation errors", "ROOT CAUSE": "PyMockType was changed to implement PyClassLikeType without implementing its required abstract methods.", "PROJECT NOTE": "Implementing PyClassLikeType in this codebase requires many methods; avoid adding it unless you also add all required implementations.", "NEW INSTRUCTION": "WHEN edit adds a new interface to a Kotlin class THEN implement all required abstract methods immediately"
+}